 1. Select who or what you want to analyze.

 This one is pretty straightforward, but it’s still worth mentioning.
 You can’t run a sales data analysis if you don’t know what kind of sales data you’re interested in analyzing.

-  2. Identify and layout specific, measurable objectives.
+2. Identify specific, measurable objectives.